sboursault/training/presentation/md/qualities-of-good-tests.md

   </ul>
   </div>

-  <p class="apart text-level-2 fragment">Testing before development is more fun,<br> more beneficial, more productive, and less frustrating
+  <p class="mt-125 text-level-2 fragment">Testing before development is more fun,<br> more beneficial, more productive, and less frustrating

 </div>